 Drainage

-In the vast sandy northwestern region, soils are predominantly saline or alkaline.
-Water is scarce but is found at a depth of 100 to 200 feet (30 to 60 metres).
-The soil and sand are calcareous (chalky).
-Nitrates in the soil increase its fertility, and cultivation is often possible where adequate water supplies are made available.
+In the vast sandy northwest region, the soil is predominantly saline or alkaline.
+Water is rare, but is found at depths of 100 to 200 feet (30 to 60 m).
+Soils and sands are calcareous (chalky).
+Nitrates in the soil increase its fertility, and cultivation is often possible where an adequate water supply is provided.

 Climate